jtrohn/hello-world/README.md

 # hello-world
-This is the GitHub Hello World Exercise
+This is the GitHub Hello World Exercise.
+I'm very excited about using GitHub in my class this semester!